 ITINERARY

 Day 1: End of the world, start of a journey

-Your voyage begins where the world drops off: Ushuaia, Argentina, said to be the southernmost city on the planet, located on the far southern tip of South America.
-Starting in the afternoon, we embark from this small resort town on Tierra del Fuego (nicknamed "The End of the World") and sail the mountainous Beagle Channel for the rest of the evening.
+Your voyage begins where the world drops off.
+Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
+Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed "The End of the World," and sail the